viorble/Lecture-Database/ch03_relational_database_model.md

 Foreign key | Is a PK of one table that has been placed in another table to illustrate the relationship among tables

 # Integrity Rules (完整性規則)
-- **Entity integrity**: PK values are unique, and no part of a PK is NULL.
+RDBMS rely on integrity rules to ensure data consistency, accuracy, and reliability to prevent errors and enforce business constraints.
+- **Entity integrity**
+- **Referential Integrity**

+# Integrity Rules - Entity Integrity
+- Rule: Every table must have a PK, and its value cannot be NULL.
+- Reason: Ensures that each row in a table is uniquely identifiable, preventing duplicate or missing records.
+- Impact w/o it: A db with missing or duplicate keys could lead to data inconsistency.
-  - When invoice number is a PK, duplicated invoice numbers or empty invoices number is not allowed.
+- Example: When invoice number is a PK, duplicated invoice numbers or empty invoices number is not allowed.

+# Integrity Rules - Referential Integrity
-- **Referential Integrity**: FK value is either null or every non-null FK value must reference an existing PK value.
+- Rule: A FK must reference a valid PK in another table.
+- Reason: Maintains valid relationships between tables and prevents orphaned records.
+- Impact w/o it: If a referenced record is deleted without checking dependencies, it can lead to dangling references.
-  - A customer might not yet have an assigned sales representative (allow null), but it will be impossible to have an invalid sales representative (must reference).
+- Example:  A customer might not yet have an assigned sales representative (allow null), but it will be impossible to have an invalid sales representative (must reference).

 # Illustration of Integrity Rules
 ![bg right:60% w:800 relational DB](restricted/CFig03_03.jpg)